ptnoire/PAYD-bill-tracker/README.md

 I want the user experience to be very satisfying, I've always thought about paying bills as sort of a relief.
 When I was young and my family was poor, I remember getting to turn the lights back on or heating the house again.
 Though I would never wish these sort of memories on anyone else, they do inspire me to help others.
 So when a bill is 'payd' the UI will respond with some good vibes to make it less of a 'I hate paying bills experience' (as if, haha!) to more of a 'Nice!' feeling.

+Update 04/07 -- I am returning to finalize a lot of things in this project, mainly import/export and css stylings.
+I need to finish the date tracker as well, I found a few bugs along the way and then I am going to export this entire app to a react/prisma stack for a more modern feel.
+This should be incredibly easily given the architecture of this and I will always provide this method for those who do not wish to store or save their data.
+The larger version of this app with login and database structure is purely for my own projects to see if I can do it, I have no intention to scale it to something larger than a helpful app for users.

 ## How to Use Payd!
 <div align="center"><br>
 <b>Step 1:</b> Start by making a new bill, click the button `Submit New Bill` at the top right: <br><img src="https://i.imgur.com/NT9aBPJ.png" />